TotalMiner/totalminer.github.io/lua/functions/other/is_chance.md

 ## Parameters

-- `chance:` Numbers for a win
+- `chance`: Numbers for a win
-- `chances:` Number of sides on the dice
+- `chances`: Number of sides on the dice

 ## Returns

-- `bool:` True if the dice throw was won
+- `bool`: True if the dice throw was won

 ___